mauricioabreu/prefetch-caching/README.md

 ## How to run

-Starting the NGINX and the origin server is easy as:
+Starting the Origin Shield and the Origin server is easy as:
 ```bash
 make run
 ```